Methodology

 Journeys render any data domain

-To be precise about the division of labor: the AI generates the archetypes and the shape of the journeys.
-Everything downstream — instantiation, the month-by-month walk, and the rendering of each data domain — runs through a seeded, deterministic engine.
+The division of labor is precise.
+The model generates the archetypes and the shape of the journeys.
+Everything downstream (instantiation, the month-by-month walk, and the rendering of each data domain) runs through a seeded, deterministic engine.
 Given the same seed and config snapshot, the output is byte-identical, every time.

 One archetype